mottaquikarim/dev/blog/content/posts/reverse-engineering-wordle.md

 * Yes, all the words (past and future) are available in the source (nothing too fancy here)
 * No, the purpose of this post is not to expose any of the upcoming solutions.
 But!
 Be warned fam, some of the techniques described here _can_ be used to cheat (but where's the fun in that, right?)

-I really like this game and primarily found myself wanting to play more - in particular previous words of the day since I only realized those emoji icons being shared all over twitter were actually Wordle outputs fairly recently.
+I really like this game and primarily found myself wanting to play more.
+In particular, I wanted to play  previous words of the day since I only discovered Wordle fairly recently.

 ## Requirements.